akshayachigullapally/E-commerce/README.md

 If you have any questions or run into issues, please:
 1. Check the troubleshooting section above
+2. Verify your environment variables are set correctly
-2. Search existing issues in the repository
+3. Search existing issues in the repository
-3. Create a new issue with detailed information
+4. Create a new issue with detailed information

 ---